 There are 12 cards in each pack.
-Each card contains the same 12 world flags and each flag is linked to a mathematical calculation or answer.
+Each card contains the same 12 world flags.
+Each flag is linked to a mathematical calculation, or answer, as shown below:

 Any two cards placed at the centre of the table will always have one (and only one) combination of flag and numerical answer that is exactly the same.

 All players play at the same time.
 Be the first to find the correct pair and state the country and mathematical answer.
 If correct, the player takes one of the cards as a reward.
 When all the cards have been used up, the player with the most cards is the winner.

 So can you find the matching pair on the two cards taken from the Division pack above?
-The answer can be found at the very bottom of this page!
+The answer can be found at the very bottom of this page.
+Don’t peek yet!